grpc/proposal/A80-tcp-telemetry.md

 | \[64KiB, 256KiB) | First 64KiB | 65536 |
 | \[256KiB, 2MiB) | First 256KiB | 262144 |
 | \[2MiB, \+inf) | First 2MiB | 2097152 |

+Writes smaller than 1024 Bytes are labelled with `size=1024` to reduce cardinality.
+Further, their size does not have a big impact on transfer latency since they are able to fit inside a single TCP packet.

 #### Suggested Metric Collection Algorithm